Ana Kriégel murder: social media injunction extended until November

 Following this, Mr Justice White said this was “perfectly acceptable” and it was important to monitor the “ongoing issue” until the sentence hearing because of its “sensitivity”.

-The boys, identified in the media only as Boy A and Boy B, were convicted on June 18th of murdering Ana Kriegel at Glenwood House, Laraghcon, Clonee Road, Lucan on May 14th last year.
+The boys, identified in the media only as Boy A and Boy B, were convicted on June 18th of murdering Ana Kriégel at Glenwood House, Laraghcon, Clonee Road, Lucan on May 14 last year.

 Boy A was also convicted of Ana’s aggravated sexual assault in a manner that involved serious violence to her.
 It is an offence to identify the boys under the Children Act as they are both 14-years-old, and due to an order made by the trial judge Mr Justice Paul McDermott.